Journal information, ownership, and management

 The editors responsible for processing submissions, editorial work, recruiting reviewers, investigating ethical issues, and responding queries, are Dr Ekaterina Stepanova (editor-in-chief/research editor); Dr Serghei Golunov (research editor); Dr Leili Rustamova (assistant editor).

-The Editorial Council is comprised by lead scholars from Russia, France, India, USA, and Switzerland (see Editorial Board).
+The Editorial Council is comprised by lead scholars from Russia, Algeria, France, India, New Zealand, UK, USA, and Switzerland (see Editorial Board).
 It advises the editors on editorial policy issues and, in consultation with the editors, helps to determine the direction of journal’s strategic development and to ensure thematic rigor, global focus and broad regional representation of authors.
 It also oversees the academic standards employed, partakes in the journal’s decision-making on disputes and malpractice issues, and assists with such aspects of editorial process as review of manuscripts.

 “Pathways to Peace and Security”